Edith Williams: Death and legacy

-Williams suffered a severe stroke in December 1976 and never fully recovered from it, requiring repeated hospitalizations at Queen Elizabeth Hospital.
+Williams had a severe stroke in December 1976 and never fully recovered from it, requiring repeated hospitalizations at Queen Elizabeth Hospital.
 Fraser drove in daily from Burlington to visit Williams until her death on 24 November 1979, after two additional strokes.
 Upon her death, friends collected funds and established a bursary bearing Williams' name at the University of Guelph to be awarded to undergraduate students studying veterinary medicine in financial need.

 After Fraser's death, her family donated the couple's letters to the University of Toronto archives.
 The correspondence covers the period from 1925 to 1941, the period when the couple was separated.
 A closed archive, it can be accessed with family permission.
-The archive contains nearly 1000 letters and is "one of the largest known collections detailing the experiences of women’s same-sex sexuality in early twentieth century North America".
+The archive contains nearly 1000 letters and is "one of the largest known collections detailing the experiences of women's same-sex sexuality in early twentieth century North America".
 The two women did not refer to themselves as lesbian, though they were familiar with the term.
 Given the cultural norm of their time which depicted same-sex couples as diseased, they referred to themselves as "devoted women", making the distinction that they were not depraved, but had chosen their partnership.
 They used their letters to create and define their relationship and frankly discuss not only other same-sex partnerships, but to evaluate what they believed about their attraction.
 Both dismissed Freud and pseudo-scientific theories which argued for a natural order that governed human actions, instead believing that their attraction was biological and innate, and not influenced by promiscuous living or self-loathing.
 The collection of letters is an important archive for the historical study of how sexual identity is developed and acknowledged within the contemporary context of an epoch and is a unique collection in that most such archives have not survived.